Select Language : English Japanese

 Internal Audits

 At NTT Communications, Internal Auditing plans to achieve its goal of implementing audits that benefit management by taking the lead in conducting internal audits of internal organizations and Group companies, with an emphasis on business risks.
-Through the audits, we seek to reduce and prevent the manifestation of management risks while also proposing operational improvements to enhance the corporate value of the entire NTT Communications Group.
+By conducting internal auditing activities throughout the year, we seek to reduce and prevent the manifestation of management risks while also proposing operational improvements to enhance the corporate value of the entire NTT Communications Group.

 Priority Activities